muretti0114/smart-hvac/README.md

     85< DI             Very hot.
 Call emergency
     ----------------------------------------------

-More details of the discomfort index can be found at https://ja.wikipedia.org/wiki/%E4%B8%8D%E5%BF%AB%E6%8C%87%E6%95%B0
+More details of the discomfort index are found at https://ja.wikipedia.org/wiki/%E4%B8%8D%E5%BF%AB%E6%8C%87%E6%95%B0

 ## Used appliances and sensors
 To perform appropriate air-conditioning, an HVAC service may use
-- an air-conditioner
+- an air-conditioner to cool the room
-- a radiator
+- a radiator to warm the room
-- a circulator
+- a circulator to circulate the air for efficient air-conditioning
-- a window
+- a window to ventilate or isolate the heat

 To grasp the state of the room, an HVAC service may use
 - a temperature sensor